 Although 1Password offers 30 days free trial only, however, after that if you are ready to pay 3 dollars per month (billed manually) then it is one of the best password managers to ponder upon at a very affordable price.
 The operating of this manager is not differ much from others.
 We can create a master password to use before accessing the data.
 1Password is a really very security-centric software that’s why it uses six different cryptographic encryption routines.

 Apart from securely saving and using passwords, other data can also be stored on it such as credit card information or software licenses.
 It is practical that the data is arranged in categories such as “registrations” or “wallets” and can be structured in folders.

-Just like most of the managing software available for passwords, it also available for multiple operating systems such as macOS, iOS, Windows, Android, Linux, Chrome OS; Command-Line usage is possible as well.
-Those don’t want to install any application on their operating system, can go for browser extensions – supports Chrome, Firefox, Edge, and Brave.
+Just like most of the managing software available for passwords, it is also available for multiple operating systems such as macOS, iOS, Windows, Android, Linux, Chrome OS; Command-Line usage is possible as well.
+Those who don’t want to install any application on their operating system, can go for browser extensions – supports Chrome, Firefox, Edge, and Brave.

 One thing which can intrigue some users is its ability to store 365-days item history so that the user could restore deleted passwords.

 Therefore, the 1Password stores your sensitive data very securely, thanks to synchronization with the mobile phone you always have your passwords at hand.
 However, there is no completely free version.

 Paid plans start from 2.99 dollars that one has to bill annually.

 6. KeePass Password Safe

 KeePass is another free and open-source manager for the password in the list that offers encryption with the most secure encryption algorithms currently known as AES-256, ChaCha20, and Twofish.

 The open-source application developed by Dominik Reichl and offers a classic Windows-style interface that makes it very easy to use for all kinds of users.